Hallis1221/IT2-Heldags/README.md

-Based on the contents of the provided ZIP file, it appears to contain a Python project with a `requirements.txt` file, which lists the necessary packages for the project.
-The presence of a `.venv` folder suggests a virtual environment is either used or intended for use.
-However, because virtual environments are not transferable between machines or environments, a new one should be created on the target machine.
-Here is a step-by-step guide to setting up the project on a new machine, assuming it has Python installed but nothing else specific to this project.

 ### Step 1: Preparing the Environment

 1. **Install Python (if not already installed):** Make sure Python 3.x is installed on your machine.
 This can be verified by running `python --version` or `python3 --version` in the command line or terminal.
 If not installed, download and install it from the official Python website.